EARLY CHILDHOOD TODAY: What exactly is emotional intelligence?

 Key Ingredients of Emotional Intelligence

-In his book Emotional Intelligence, Dr. Goleman explains that whether or not children arrive at school with the ability to learn depends greatly on how much the important adults in their lives have given them these seven key ingredients (adapted from Heart Start: The Emotional Foundations of School Readiness by the National Center for Clinical Infant Programs).
+In his book, Dr. Goleman explains that whether or not children arrive at school with the ability to learn depends greatly on how much the important adults in their lives have given them these seven key ingredients (adapted from Heart Start: The Emotional Foundations of School Readiness by the National Center for Clinical Infant Programs).

-Cooperativeness - the ability to balance one's own needs with those of others in group activity.
-Read more about this important subject in Daniel Goleman's books Emotional Intelligence (Bantam, 1995) and Working With Emotional Intelligence (Bantam, 1998).
+Cooperativeness.
+The ability to balance one's own needs with those of others in group activity.

-Daniel Goleman, Ph.D., taught at Harvard and for 12 years covered the behavioral and brain sciences for The New York Tunes.
-His previous books include Emotional Intelligence; Vital Lies, Simple Truths; The Meditative Mind; and, as coauthor, The Creative Spirit.
+Daniel Goleman, Ph.D. has written several books including Emotional Intelligence; Vital Lies, Simple Truths; The Meditative Mind; and, as coauthor, The Creative Spirit.